black-parrot/black-parrot/CONTRIBUTING.md

     - Top level wrapping modules; tiles, off-chip networks, SoC configurations.
     - CI should often pass, but there is no gatekeeper at this level.
 - fe_dev, be_dev, me_dev: Module level development branch
-    - All \<end\> work should branch off of and merge into this branch. fe_dev will periodically merge from and into dev.
+    - All \<end\> work should branch off of and merge into these branches.
+These will periodically merge from and into dev.
     - CI should often pass, but there is no gatekeeper at this level.
 - sw_dev: Software development branch
     - All CAD flow, software tests and debugging utilities should branch off and merge into this branch. sw_dev will periodically merge from and into dev.